mlennox/eslint-formatter-complexity/README.md

 npm run complex
 ```

-## Example output
+## How does it work?

+The formatter receives the eslint results, finds the complexity metric related rules that have been broken (see below) filtering out any others, sorts the offending files in order according to how many errors and/or warnings were generated, and outputs the list to the console.
+This differs greatly from the standard eslint output which just lists the files and their broken rules as they are passed to it based on file structure.

+A typical output from the formatter is shown below.

 The output below is the result of running `npx eslint -f ./src/index.js .` in this repo.

 ![](./ExampleOutput.png)

-## What is it all about?

-ESlint provides a number of rules that measure the complexity of javascript code.
-This formatter uses the results of an eslint execution, taking the list of files that have violated complexity rules in some way, and ordering them depending on how many errors and/or warnings are generated for each file.

-You will need to configure eslint to check at least one of the following complexity rules.
+The `eslint-formatter-complexity` uses the count of violations of the rules listed below to rank each file.
+You will need to configure eslint to check _at least one_ of the following complexity rules, as the formatter does not provide the configuration to eslint.

 - [complexity](https://eslint.org/docs/rules/complexity)
 - [max-params](https://eslint.org/docs/rules/max-params)